 Investing in Lighting as a Service

 Whether you’re a small business or a large corporation, it makes sense to invest in a monthly lighting as a service subscription.
 There are no large payments due, at the start or the end of the project.
 You pay a fee every thirty days for service and maintenance.
 Often, the money you save using LED lighting covers the subscription costs.
 You’ll still have capital from day one to invest in other areas.
-To speak with one of our Lighting as a Service specialists, call Action Services group today at 800-223-0982 or email firstname.lastname@example.org.
+To speak with one of our Lighting as a Service specialists, call Action Services group today at 610-558-9773, email firstname.lastname@example.org or schedule a call.